appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

-9. Commit the YAML file changes to the repository.
+10. Commit the YAML file changes to the repository.

-10. Click the **Finish Setup** in your Appsmith application.
+11. To check the status, click the **Actions** tab:

+ <ZoomImage
+        src="/img/github-status-pipeline.png"
+        alt=""
+        caption="Workflow Status"
+        lazyLoad="true"
+/>

+Upon successful completion of the run, you can monitor the workflow's status, access detailed log information from its execution, and gather various other data.

-## Test the Continuous Delivery
+## Test the continuous delivery

 Follow these steps to test continuous delivery after you have committed the YAML workflow file and added the bearer token: